erlingrj/iot-temp/report.md

 The graphical user interface (GUI) process displays the current temperature on the LCD screen and lets the user update the control policy and also view historical values of the temperature.
 The GUI subscribes to both the Temperature Topic and the Control Policy Topic.
 It accesses the local log file to display the historical values.

 #### Logger/Gateway
 The Logger/Gateway process is the link between the *local system*  and the remote web system.
 The Logger/Gateway subscribes to all the MQTT topics and logs them to a local file.
 It also makes HTTP Post requests to the remote web server to update the remote log.
-Moreove it periodically polls the remote web server to correct inconsistencies between the remote and local log.
-This is also how user input through the web ui is delivered to the *local system* .
+Moreover it periodically polls the remote web server to correct inconsistencies between the remote and local log.
+This is also how user input from the Web UI is delivered to the *local system*.
 The Logger/Gateway also replies the Ping messages broadcasted from the MQTT Broker implemented by the Professor and Teaching Assistents.

 #### MQTT Broker
 The MQTT Broker process implements an MQTT Broker that connects all the components of the *local system*.
+It is based on the under-development Python Package HBMQTT.
+It is using WebSockets for attaching

 ### Remote system (Amazon Web Services)